Covid 19 Coronavirus: Rotorua's Ohinemutu residents tell visitors to keep out

 "It's all about keeping them safe so just please stay away.
 The church is closed and there's nothing to see here anyway."

-He said while villagers were still walking around, they were finding it hard not to embrace each other like they used to.
+He said villagers were still walking around but were finding it hard not to embrace each other like they used to.

 • Covid19.govt.nz: The Government's official Covid-19 advisory website